fluendo/git-upstream-workflow/README.md

 This repository defines the process and tools to work on a project that is kept up-to-date with a remote (so-called upstream) repository.

+When working with open-source projects, new features can be needed before reaching upstream.
+Using plugins or hooks to add features is generally recommended without having to fork.
+However, sometimes this is not possible (bugfix, core features...).
+The process defined here helps maintain a fork where managing pending contributions upstream will be simple.

 ## The workflow

 The workflow consists of a set of features where each feature is built on top of